Hadokane/CI_PP1_Oversights/README.md

 - Provide purposeful paragraphs and headings.
 - Provide feedback to the user on interaction through the use of the "hover" class.
 - Offer "content hinting" - mainly on the index page - to encourage users to scroll downwards and interact with more content.
-- Reward the user with the "UP" icon once reaching the bottom of each page, saving the hassle of scrolling back up, while removing the need for a fixed navigation bar that takes up screen real estate.
+- Reward the user with the "UP" icon once reaching the bottom of each page, saving the hassle of scrolling back to the top, while removing the need for a fixed navigation bar that takes up screen real estate.

 [Back to top ↑](#the-oversights---band-website)